LeonardoLupori/wholeBrain_PNN_analysis/README.md

 - **figure_02_mainVisualizations.ipynb** all the plots of the figure (scatterplots, heatmaps), representing the relationship of WFA diffuse staining and PNN energy as well as raw data of individual animals.
 - **figure_S03_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_02_brainRenders.ipynb.
 Saves a .csv file used for plotting by the brainRenders notebook
 - **figure_02_brainRenders.ipynb** heatmaps representing on brain coronal sections WFA diffuse fluorescence and PNN energy at mid-ontology resolution.
-Note: this notebook needs a conda environment with the packages listed in requirements_brainrender.txt.

 ## Figure 3